-A flaky test can be seen as a bi-state object, an object that both passes and fails periodically, given the same test configuration.
+A flaky test can be seen as a bi-state object that passes and fails periodically, given the same test configuration.
 All along your project's life, you'll never be able to avoid dealing with them, as they tend to grow exponentially with the size of your test suites.

-A key struggle that adds up is that flaky tests leads to unreliable CI tests suites, thus reducing the confidence you can have in your testing and the overall development experience.
-You can bear little flakiness in your tests, it will be barely noticeable.
-But have a lot, and your whole test suite will be obsolete, loosing its value and allowing bugs and bad code to pass through it.
+A critical struggle that adds up is that flaky tests lead to unreliable CI test suites, thus reducing the confidence you can have in your testing and the overall development experience.
+You can bear little flakiness in your tests; it will be barely noticeable.
+But have a lot, and your whole test suite will be obsolete, losing its value and allowing bugs and lousy code to pass through it.

-Flaky tests are not easy to catch, due to their evasive nature.
-Indeed, the frequency of flakiness is always a struggle to deal with, some can happen frequently and other are so rare that they go undetected.
+Flaky tests are not easy to catch due to their evasive nature.
+Indeed, the frequency of flakiness is always a struggle to deal with, some can happen frequently, and others are so rare that they go undetected.
 Moreover, tests can be flaky as a direct result of the testing environment they're run in.
-This is why there is not only bad things around flaky tests.
-Indeed, they can find their origin from multiple sources, and some of them can help you in finding bugs you would never have without their flakiness.
-Some bad infrastructures or test environment design can then be unveiled.
+Indeed, they can find their origin from multiple sources, some of which can help you find bugs you would never have without their flakiness.
+Some poor infrastructures or test environment designs can then be unveiled.

-In order to reach that balance, classifying seems to be inevitable when it comes to flaky tests.
-Objectively, there is not one unique solution, the categorisation system can be adapted, modified, according to the enterprise needs and vision.
-Still, it is a primordial step to allow better use of the resources (people, time and cost) needed when handling flaky tests.
+To reach that balance, classifying seems inevitable when it comes to flaky tests.
+Objectively, there is no unique solution, and the categorization system can be adapted and modified according to the enterprise's needs and vision.
+Still, when handling flaky tests, it is a primordial step to allow better use of the resources (people, time, CI, and cost).

-The goal being to be able to separate flaky tests into groups, according to their origin, in order to prioritise them.
-We can notice two categories which seem more obvious than others across software projects:
+The goal is to be able to separate flaky tests into groups according to their origin to prioritize them.
+We can notice two categories that seem more evident than others across software projects:

 - Independent flaky tests: Test that fails independently, outside or inside the test suite.
 Due to the easiness of reproducibility, they are easier to notice, debug and solve.

-- Systemic flaky tests: Tests that are failing due to environmental, shared state issues or even their order in the test suite.
-They are way more delicate to detect and debug since their behaviour can change along with the system or workflow evolution.
+- Systemic flaky tests: Tests failing due to environmental, shared state issues, or even their order in the test suite.
+They are way more delicate to detect and debug since their behavior can change along with the system or workflow evolution.

-While test can be flaky for an infinite number of reasons, there is some that are more redundant than others.
-Identifying these origins can lead to a more efficient categorisation, allowing you to create sub-categories or new ones.
+While the test can be flaky for infinite reasons, some are more redundant than others.
+Identifying these origins can lead to a more efficient categorization, allowing you to create sub-categories or new ones.
 Here are some of the most encountered reasons for flakiness:

-- Insufficient isolation: Tests that are not using copy of the resources can result in race conditions or resource contention when run in parallel.
-Also, tests that changes system state or interact with databases should always clean up after use, otherwise other tests might be failing due to theses interactions.
+- Insufficient isolation: Tests not using copies of the resources can result in race conditions or resource contention when run in parallel.
+Also, tests that change the system state or interact with databases should always clean up after use.
+Otherwise, other tests might be failing due to these interactions.

-- Concurrency: Several parallel threads that interact in a non-desirable way (data races, deadlocks, etc…)
+- Concurrency: Several parallel threads interact in a non-desirable way (race conditions, deadlocks, etc.)

 - Test order dependency: Tests that can deterministically fail or pass depending on the order they are run in the test suite.

-- Network: Test relying on network connectivity, which is not a parameter that can be fully controlled.
+- Network: Tests relying on network connectivity, which is not a parameter that can be fully controlled.

-- Time: Test relying on system time can be non-deterministic and hard to reproduce when failing.
+- Time: Tests relying on system time can be non-deterministic and hard to reproduce when failing.

-- Input/Output operations: Test can be flaky it it does not properly garbage collect and close the ressources it has accessed.
+- Input/Output operations: A test can be flaky if it does not correctly garbage-collect and close the resources it has accessed.

-- Asynchronous wait, invocations left un-synchronized, or poorly synchronized: Test that makes asynchronous calls, but does not wait properly for the result.
-Any fixed sleep period should be avoided.
+- Asynchronous wait, invocations left un-synchronized, or poorly synchronized: Tests that make asynchronous calls but do not wait appropriately for the result.
+Tests should avoid any fixed sleep period.
 The waiting time can differ depending on the environment.

-- Accessing systems or services that are not perfectly stable: It is better to use mocks for services as fully as possible, in order to avoid dependency to external, uncontrolled factors.
+- Accessing systems or services that are not perfectly stable: It is better to use mocks for services as fully as possible to avoid dependency on external, uncontrolled factors.

-- Usage of random number generation: When using random number or other objects generation, it is useful to log the generated value in order to avoid needlessly difficult reproduction of the test failure.
+- Usage of random number generation: When using a random number or other object generation, it is helpful to log the generated value to avoid needlessly tricky reproduction of the test failure.